stealthbyroot/4-DOF-Robot-Arm---Arduino/README.md

 - test each servo motor before installation
 - all joints need to be adjusted, not too tight not too loose, if needed lubricate
 - arm assembly instructions you can find anywhere on the internet

+The schematic and video will be published soon.

 ![IMG_20250220_211049](https://github.com/user-attachments/assets/8456eb5a-c392-421c-b1ea-2142bcf424a4)
 ![IMG_20250220_211055](https://github.com/user-attachments/assets/717f60db-6a9b-4c75-8cae-b5abf657096a)
 ![IMG_20250220_211101](https://github.com/user-attachments/assets/1f98a72e-2653-4ba9-910d-395b3c442cdf)